Love-and-Tolerance/Love-and-Tolerance/README.md

 ## Special Thanks

 This resource pack has come a long way and has been touched by many different people, I would like to make sure that each and every one of these people is credited.
-If you have worked on this pack and do not see your name on the list please <a href="mailto:velvetremedy@love-tolerance.com">contact me</a> to get you added.
+If you have worked on this pack and do not see your name on the list please [contact me](mailto:velvetremedy@love-tolerance.com) to get you added.

 So, without further ado, I would like to thank:

- - <b>Arekuzu</b> for creating the texture pack.
+ - **Arekuzu** for creating the texture pack.
- - <b>Hazzat</b> for general updates to 1.7.4.
+ - **Hazzat** for general updates to 1.7.4.
- - <b>Hawkseye21</b> for fancy MCPatcher features and general updates to 1.7.4.
+ - **Hawkseye21** for fancy MCPatcher features and general updates to 1.7.4.
- - <b>Outa</b> for making the hunger bar.
+ - **Outa** for making the hunger bar.
- - <b>HeadPikachu</b> for the liquids and various mobs.
+ - **HeadPikachu** for the liquids and various mobs.
- - <b>Lphemphill</b> for villager voices.
+ - **Lphemphill** for villager voices.
- - <b>MehStrongBadMeh</b> for recruiting more people to help.
+ - **MehStrongBadMeh** for recruiting more people to help.
- - <b>PandaTork</b> for the main screen logo.
+ - **PandaTork** for the main screen logo.
- - <b>Bronydog</b> for variant texture template and general updates from 1.10 onward.
+ - **Bronydog** for variant texture template and general updates from 1.10 onward.
- - <b>SolisLink</b> for general texture and model updates from 1.11 onward.
+ - **SolisLink** for general texture and model updates from 1.11 onward.
- - <b>Velvet Remedy</b> for general texture and model updates from 1.12 onward.
+ - **Velvet Remedy** for general texture and model updates from 1.12 onward.
- - <b>Vivian</b> for general maintenance and ctm fixes from 1.13 onward.
+ - **Vivian** for general maintenance and ctm fixes from 1.13 onward.
- - <b>Sollace</b> for managing our GitHub and file cleanup from 1.15 onward.
+ - **Sollace** for managing our GitHub and file cleanup from 1.15 onward.
- - <b>PCelestia</b> for GitHub management and help with Add-ons from 1.15 onward.
+ - **PCelestia** for GitHub management and help with Add-ons from 1.15 onward.
- - <b>SkyArrow</b> for developing our website.
+ - **SkyArrow** for developing our website.
- - <b>Thunder Kick</b> for UI textures and addon help.
+ - **Thunder Kick** for UI textures and addon help.
- - <b>Vayandas</b> for redesigning the moon.
+ - **Vayandas** for redesigning the moon.